zemiguel20/AirRaceGame/Documentation/Player/plane_movement.md

 Thrust will be a percentage of a manually defined value.
 No representation of control surfaces, so torque is applied

-Also, the plane should expose an interface methods for the input system to interact with the plane movement.
+Also, the plane movement is influenced by [input](input.md).

 ---

-AirplaneController class is a script that controls the movement of the plane and provides an interface to set input multipliers.
+AirplaneController class is a script that controls the movement of the plane.

-It uses the AirplanePhysics class, responsible for the physics calculations and Physics calculations take into account multiple parameters, which come in a PlaneProperties data container, as well as input multipliers passed on by the AirplaneController.
+It uses the AirplanePhysics class, responsible for the physics calculations and Physics calculations take into account multiple parameters, which come in a PlaneProperties data container, as well as input values passed on by the AirplaneController.
+It subscribes to InputController events, and when raised the input values are updated.

+Unity has a physics system that AirplanePhysics can interact with to apply forces and move the plane.

 ![class diagram](MovementImages/plane_movement_class_diagram.png)